insidegui/DarkModeBuddy/README.md

 <img src="./Assets/screenshot3.png" width="497">

+# Compatibility

+**DarkModeBuddy requires macOS Catalina and a Mac with a built-in ambient light sensor**

+The app currently doesn't support older Macs (from before 2018) or external displays with ambient light sensors.
+Pull requests adding support to hardware that's not currently supported are more than welcome.

 # Download

 DarkModeBuddy is available for free (it's also open-source).
 If you prefer, you can pay any amount you'd like in order to support my work.

 [You can always get the latest build on Gumroad](https://darkmodebuddy.app).

-**DarkModeBuddy requires macOS Catalina and a Mac with a built-in ambient light sensor**